 Who is eligible?

-Eligibility is determined using a weighting of factors including free and reduced price lunch status, Medicaid qualifications, community hardship index using the UIC Hardship Index, and also considers programmatic factors such as diverse learners, english language learners and students in temporary living situations (STLS).
-This model has been designed to ensure families with the highest need are first in line for free internet service.
+Initially, eligibility for Chicago Connected was determined using a mixture of factors including free and reduced price lunch status; Medicaid qualifications; community hardship index using the UIC Hardship Index; and programmatic factors such as being a diverse learner, English language learner, and a student in temporary living situation (STLS).
+This model was designed to ensure families with the highest need were first in line for free internet service.